Kaamkiya/devl/.github/CONTRIBUTING.md

 ```

+If adding/updating a quiz, please add all answers to [answers.json](../quizzes/answers.json).

 ---
 **No swear words, hate, or anything similar.
 Any contributions not following
 the [Code of Conduct](./CODE_OF_CONDUCT.md) will be ignored or archived.**